automl/hydra-smac-sweeper/README.md

 You can also add `hydra/sweeper=SMAC` to your command line.

 ## Hyperparameter Search Space
+TODO add info that search space can be json file

 SMAC offers to optimize several types of hyperparameters: uniform floats, integers, categoricals and can even manage conditions and forbiddens.
 The definition of the hyperparameters is based on [ConfigSpace](https://github.com/automl/ConfigSpace/).